glycerine/spin_paxos/README.md

 It is very clear, and you should not be afraid to read it for an authoritative and correct presentation of the algorithm.
 Many other summaries that I've read get subtle details wrong, actually.
-So stick with the original, here.
+So stick with Lamport's simple and clear description.

 3. "Revisiting The Paxos Algorithm" by Roberto De Prisco, Masters Thesis, MIT, 1997.